-Content management systems (CMS) are typically groups of related programs or a software application used to create, manage, and control digital content.
-Examples of CMS are WordPress, Joomla, Drupal, and Magento.
+Content management systems (CMSs) are typically groups of related programs or software applications used to create, manage, and control digital content.
+Some of the more famous examples of a CMS include WordPress, Joomla, Drupal, Magento, etc.

-We’re sure that after reading the above definition of a CMS, the first one that came to mind is WordPress.
-It is understandable if you’ve only heard of WordPress since it has the highest market share of about 60% which makes it the most popular option around the world.
-However, we will take a look at its closest competitor by analyzing some important Joomla statistics.
+We’re pretty sure that you’ve heard of WordPress.
+According to the most recent WordPress statistics, it has the highest market share of over 60%, which makes it the most popular option worldwide.
+Here, we will look at one of its closest competitors by analyzing some critical Joomla statistics.

-A lot of people don’t realize Joomla still has a few distinguishable advantages over other CMSs.
+A lot of people don’t realize Joomla still has a few advantages over other CMSs.
 Joomla is the second most used CMS platform because of its dedicated users and developers.
 And so, knowledge about them will help you compare them better and make an informed decision on which to use.
-These stats are going to educate you on why the platform still exists along with its benefits.
+These stats are going to show you why the platform still exists, and what are its benefits.

 - More than 300 new Joomla websites are added daily.